Skip to main content

 What advising services does Seventh College provide?
 Is each student assigned a specific advisor?

-Incoming Seventh College students receive advising over the summer via New Triton Advising in the Virtual Advising Center.
+Incoming Seventh College students receive advising over the summer via New Triton Advising in the Virtual Advising Center and via Remote Drop-In Advising starting in August.

 During the academic year, students have access to all Seventh College Advising Services.